tom5610/amazon-sagemaker-mlu-workshop-2022/README.md

 ### Lab 02 Build ML Model with SageMaker XGBoost Algorithm

-In this lab, you will manually generate a machine learning pipeline to build, train and deploy a ML model using SageMaker Python SDK from within a Jupyter notebook.
+In this lab, you will manually generate a machine learning workflow to build, train and deploy a ML model using SageMaker Python SDK from within a Jupyter notebook.
 This lab will use the SageMaker built-in algorithm XGBoost.

-Click on [Direct Marketing with SageMaker Python SDK](./2.build_train_deployment/README.md) to complete lab 02.
+Click on [Direct Marketing with SageMaker Python SDK](./2.build_train_deployment/README.md) to complete Lab 02.

 ### Lab 03 SageMaker Pipeline with SageMaker
+In this lab, you will use <b> SageMaker Pipeline </b> to orchestrate an end-to-end workflow process.
 Click on  [Direct Marketing with Amazon SageMaker Pipelines](./3.sagemaker_pipelines/README.md) to complete Lab 03.